 We need to have our minds renewed by the Scriptures to such a degree that we understand precisely what it is that we are called to do.
 What would this look this with regard to the relationship between family and church, or family and ministry?

 There are several ways in which the Scriptures bring clarity to our need to prioritize our engagement in each of these spheres.
 When the apostle Paul gives the qualifications for eldership he says, “He must manage his own household well, with all dignity keeping his children submissive,for if someone does not know how to manage his own household, how will he care for God’s church?”
 Here it is clear that family must take priority to ministry in order for a man to be qualified for ministry.
 It is possible, and actually quite common, for men to neglect their families for ministry.

-While so much more could be said about this issue than can be said in a blog post, I would also recommend a recent short post by David Howard on “How to Keep Drainers from Taking Over Your Life.”
-Howard observes that there are always things that drain you in life and things that energize you, so to speak.
-While there will always be things that we don’t enjoy doing (and yet have to do), we should try to spend less time on things that we don’t need to do that tend to drain us and more time doing those things that motivate and energize us.
-This too would be part of learning the rhythm of rest and work.
+While so much more could be said about this issue than could be said in a blog post, I would recommend a recent short post by David Howard on “How to Keep Drainers from Taking Over Your Life.”
+In this post, Howard observes that there are always things that drain you in life and things that energize you.
+While there will always be things that we don’t enjoy doing–and yet have to do–we should try to spend less time on things that tend to drain us–and that we don’t need to do–and more time doing those things that motivate and energize us to bless others.
+This too is part of learning the rhythm of rest and work.

 1. St. Augustine Confessions (Edinburgh: T & T Clark, 1876) pp. 301 ff.

 2. Excerpts taken from a 2007 intern roundtable talk at Tenth Presbyterian Church, “Time Management”

 3. Sinclair Ferguson “Managing Your Time” (audio sermon on Ephesians 5:15-21)